Department of Neurology - Emory ALS Center

 Clinical

 The Emory ALS Clinic is located at the Emory Clinic.
-Patients are seen at the Brain Health Center (BHC) at Executive Park 12 or in Clinic B, on Emory’s main campus.
-The Neuromuscular section is located on the 4th floor of the BHC, and includes:
+Patients are seen at 12 Executive Park or in Clinic B, on Emory’s main campus.
+The Neuromuscular section is located on the 4th floor of the 12 Executive Park, and includes:

 • 15 exam rooms